labgrid-project/labgrid/doc/configuration.rst

 USBAudioInputDriver
 ~~~~~~~~~~~~~~~~~~~
-The :any:`USBAudioInputDriver` is used to receive a audio stream from a local
+The :any:`USBAudioInputDriver` is used to receive an audio stream from a local
 or remote USB audio input.
 It uses the GStreamer command line utility ``gst-launch`` on the sender side to
 stream the audio to the client.